Warren Carr

-Warren Carr (c.1929 - 1993) was an Australian singer, composer, producer and musician, specializing in country and rock 'n' roll, although his music was better described as Honky Tonk piano party style.
-He is best known for his 20-year involvement as in-house pianist in the ABC children's TV show, Play School.
+Warren Carr (died 1993) was an Australian singer, composer, producer and musician, specializing in country and rock 'n' roll, although his music was better described as Honky Tonk piano party style.
+He is best known for his 20-year involvement as in-house pianist in the ABC children's TV show, Play School from 1972 until 1993.

 Biography

 The Newcastle, New South Wales-born Carr started his career at a young age, and 1960 featured in John Konrads Kaydets.
 He recorded numerous covers including songs by Floyd Cramer.
 In the 1960s, he performed with a number of Australian rock artists, including Johnny O'Keefe, Warren Williams and Jimmy Little.
 He produced a number of his own albums for Leedon Records.
 His single Li'l Ole Me reached number 9 in the Sydney charts, he also appeared on O' Keefe's Six O'Clock Rock music program.